In this article, we look at these hugely popular genetic testing kits and find out what you get for the 23andme price tag!

-The first type of genetic testing offered by 23andme tests for both your health and ancestry, whereas the cheaper version just has the ancestry test.
+The first type of genetic testing offered by 23andme tests for both your health and ancestry.
+The cheaper version just has the ancestry test.
 Both versions analyze your DNA by a process called genotyping.

-The health reports give you insights into your physical traits (like if you’re likely to have a double-chin or frizzy hair), wellness (such as how well you metabolize alcohol or if you’re cut out to be a marathon runner), and more importantly, your carrier status for specific genetic mutations.back to menu ↑
+The health reports give you insights into your physical traits, For example, if you’re likely to have a double-chin or frizzy hair, wellness (such as how well you metabolize alcohol or if you’re cut out to be a marathon runner, and more importantly, your carrier status for specific genetic mutations.

 The FDA (U.S. Food and Drug Administration) has given 23andme full permission to supply customers with reports on their genetic risk of certain diseases.

-These include Alzheimer’s, Parkinson’s, and for females, it can detect if they have an increased risk of developing breast cancer.
-At the time of writing, the health test has over 75 reports with more are being added by the company.back to menu ↑
+These include Alzheimer’s, and Parkinson’s.
+And for females, it can detect if they have an increased risk of developing breast cancer.
+At the time of writing, the health test has over 75 reports with more being added by the company.

 The ancestry reports give customers access to information about their ancestors.

 You can find out the geographic regions that your genes align with, and genetic populations that share common ancestors, and you can even find out about your Neanderthal ancestry.

 Customers of 23andme also get the DNA Relatives tool.
 This allows 23andme users a way of connecting with other users in the database that might be relatives!